puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_defaults.markdown

 The general form of resource defaults is:

 * The resource type, capitalized.
-(If the type has a namespace separator (`::`) in its name, every segment must be capitalized.
+(If the resource type has a namespace separator (`::`) in its name, every segment must be capitalized.
 E.g., `Concat::Fragment`.)
 * An opening curly brace.
 * Any number of attribute and value pairs.
 * A closing curly brace.